phuzums/BookDatabase/README.md

  - void printDebugList(BookDB *myDB) was added temporarily for sort method debugging
  - void operator=(const Book &right); was added to the Book class
  - - - - TODO :
+ - !!!
+Inputing weird stuff to the menus cause them to go whacko!
  - x NEED MENUS SO BAD.
 SO SO BAD.
  - x Book class should not be 100% public, this was intended to make the transfer from a struct easier but has kind of grown into the  mainstay
  - x Sort Methods AGE and QUANTITY do not work...
 Cost does though!